-The early use of asbestos in roofing and other products inevitably led to lawsuits against Flintkote, brought by people who worked with their products and later developed mesothelioma, asbestosis, or lung cancer.
-These lawsuits led to Flintkote closing its doors, filing for bankruptcy, and only staying open as a business in order to settle claims and compensate asbestos exposure victims.
+The Flintkote Company and Flintkote Mines operated for decades, making products for the construction industry that included asbestos.
+This led to lawsuits against Flintkote, brought by people who worked with their products and later developed mesothelioma or lung cancer.
+Flintkote eventually filed for bankruptcy and only stayed open to compensate asbestos exposure victims and settle claims.

 Flintkote was founded in 1901 and was incorporated in 1917.
 Based in Massachusetts, the company focused on producing roofing materials and was most well-known for its asphalt roofing shingles.

 Asbestos Use by Flintkote

-Flintkote, like other companies that provided materials for the construction industry between the 1930ss and 1970s, used asbestos in many of its products because of its unique and useful properties.
-A major reason that asbestos was used in roofing materials, for instance, was for fireproofing.
+Roofing materials, for instance, needed to be fireproof.
 This mineral that we now know to be so harmful was initially used in many applications to protect people.
-The asphalt shingles and other roofing materials Flintkote made were laden with asbestos for this reason.
+For this reason, the asphalt shingles and other roofing materials Flintkote made were laden with asbestos.

 Asbestos Exposure in Workers

 Asbestos exposure is a very serious health concern.
-Not all people who are exposed will end up sick, but some do, and why this happens to some people and not others is not well understood.
+Not all exposed people will end up sick, but some do, and why this happens to some people and not others is not well understood.

 Asbestos Lawsuits and Bankruptcy

 The Flintkote Company caused a great deal of damage by using asbestos for so many years.
-It harmed individuals but it also ultimately destroyed the company which could no longer operate or manufacture products after being forced to sell assets.
-If you think that you got sick because of the asbestos in Flintkote roofing or other materials, you may have a valid claim to make and a good asbestos lawyer can help you do it.Get Your FREE Mesothelioma Packet
+It harmed individuals, but it also ultimately destroyed the company, which could no longer operate or manufacture products after being forced to sell assets.
+If you think you got sick because of the asbestos in Flintkote roofing or other materials, you may have a valid claim to make, and a good asbestos lawyer can help you do it.Get Your FREE Mesothelioma Packet